South Korea's Naver launches generative AI services

 By Ju-min Park

-SEOUL, Aug 24 (Reuters) - South Korean internet giant Naver 035420.KS unveiled on Thursday its own generative artificial intelligence (AI) tool, joining the frenzy around the new technology initiated by OpenAI's ChatGPT chatbot late last year.
+SEOUL, Aug 24 (Reuters) - South Korean internet giant Naver 035420.KS unveiled its own generative artificial intelligence (AI) tool on Thursday, joining the frenzy around the new technology initiated by OpenAI's ChatGPT chatbot.

 Despite the hype around the burgeoning technology and billions of dollars of investment, most companies and developers have yet to monetise the technology.